yaycupcake/News-Reader/README.md

 - _Display news article details based on search term_
 - _Handle errors if user's search term is blank_
 - _Link back to original article source_
-- _Credit the API with a link in footer, readme, or about/credits page, as required for usage_
+- _Credit the API with a link, as required for usage (has been added to the bottom of the settings page)_

 <br>